dannya101/QRCodeGenerator/README.md

 # QRCodeGenerator
- A program to display a generated QR Code
+ A program to display a generated QR Code to link any web link.